RohanAlexander/DoSStoolkit/README.md

 -   Using Google and Stack Overflow, by Michael Chong.
 -   Stack overflow, by Annie Collins.
 -   How to problem solve when your code doesn’t work, by Michael Chong.
--   How to ask for help, by Michael Chong.
 -   Making reproducible examples, by Marija Pejcinovska.
 -   How to make the most of R’s cryptic error messages, by Shirley Deng.